cchesser/java-perf-workshop/part_5/README.md

 Notice that the `GCRealTime_Sec` should closely align with the `GCPauseTime_Sec` value (just rounded up).
 If you notice that the
 `GCUserTime_Sec` is much larger than the `GCRealTime_Sec`, you can conclude that multiple threads are executing garbage collection, as `GCUserTime_Sec` is just the sum time of all the threads.

+# GC Easy

+There's an existing tool [GC Easy](http://gceasy.io/) which will do GC log parsing and analysis as well.